BanerjeeLab/OrganelleSizeControlData/readme.md

 - Phase identity number takes values 1 (not growing), 2 (fat tailed distribution) or 3 (bimodal distribution)

-# Description of the data files for supplementary:
+# Description of the data files for supplementary figures:

 ## Appendix 3 Fig 1
 -  The directory contains two sub-directories "D_0.01" and "D_1" corresponding to data for diffusion constant value 0.01 and 1.